ankitects/anki-manual/src/getting-started.md

 After confirming that you are correct, you can tell Anki how well you remembered, and Anki will choose a next time to show you again.

+#### Types of Cards:

+**New:** A new card is one that has been added to your collection but has not yet entered learning mode.
+New cards are sometimes referred to as "unseen" cards.

+**Learn:** A learning card is one that is still in learning mode (using whatever steps may be defined in the deck’s options).

+**Relearn:** A relearning card is a card that you have failed in review mode, thus returning it to learning mode to be relearned.

+**Review:** A review card is a card that was previously learnt, and now need to be reviewed so you don’t forget them.
+There are two types of review cards:
+- **Young:** A young card is one that has an interval of less than 21 days, but is not in learning.
+- **Mature:** A mature card is one that has an interval of 21 days or greater.

 ### Decks

 A 'deck' is a group of cards.
 You can place cards in different decks to